 Marlene Chertok has been teaching and practicing laughter yoga since 2004.
-She began exploring the health benefits of laughter for her own health and healing following cancer.
-Turned out t there really is something to it!
-Laughter boosts the immune system and is a terrific stress buster!
+She began exploring the health benefits of laughter for her own health and healing following cancer and while working to regain her own wellness.
+Turned out there really is something to it!
+Laughter boosts the immune system and is a terrific stress buster.

 St Louis Laughter Club meets every Sunday at 4 PM at Eliot Unitarian Chapel in Kirkwood, Missouri.
 It is a place to laugh and play and find your joy - even and especially, if it has been a long time since you laughed.
 Stressed out?
 Laughter Club is a great place to release the stress of the week in a positive way!
 The laughter club is a place to bring laughter back into your life.
 It takes practice - regular attendance provides the most benefit but people are welcome to attend whenever they can.